Already enrolled? Log in here.

 How to Journal has been developed thanks to the generous support of Clare Pooley, author of The Authenticity Project, novelist Katie Fforde and the Romantic Novelists Association.

-The course is written by Dru Jaeger, one of the co-founders of Club Soda and the author of How to Be a Mindful Drinker, a comprehensive guide to cutting down, taking a break and quitting drinking.
+The course is written by Dru Jaeger, the author of How to Be a Mindful Drinker, a comprehensive guide to cutting down, taking a break and quitting drinking.
 Dru is a writer, researcher, coach and mindfulness teacher with more than a decade of experience in healthcare policy.
 This course draws on research into writing practices that can enable change, the wisdom of a wide range of writers and Dru’s personal journaling experiences.

 Is this course enough to help me change my drinking?